jamesrhyspotter/AI-Research-and-Development/README.md

-# LLM Mastery
+# AI Research and Development

-This notebook is a collection of notes and coding execersies a variety of topics regarding LLM applications to become a professional LLM developer and Researcher.
+This notebook is a collection of projects pertaining to AI in order to exhibit comptenecies as an LLM developer and Researcher.

 Books Include:
 • Designing Large Language Model Applications - Suhas Pai.